lauritsf/OpenEquivariance/README.md

 TorchBind in earlier versions.

 ## Running MACE
+**NOTE**: If you're revisiting this page, the repo containing our up-to-date MACE integration has changed!
+See the instructions below; we use a branch off a fork of MACE to facilitate PRs into the main codebase.

 We have modified MACE to use our accelerated kernels instead of the standard e3nn backend.
 Here are the steps to replicate our MACE benchmark: